krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 ## Common types

-Let the size of the input data be $n$, the following chart displays common types of space complexities (arranged from low to high).
+Let the size of the input data be $n$, the figure below displays common types of space complexities (arranged from low to high).

 $$
 \begin{aligned}